My favorite period

 As I repeated the story it seemed to grow legs.
 I’d run across Jack Finney’s time travel novel, Time and Again, and that classic tale became my model.
 Since then I’ve read many accounts of journeys back in time, but they have rarely immersed their travelers in the bygone world, making them adapt to historical lifestyles for a span of weeks or months.
 (Wonderful exceptions are Kate Saunders’ Beswitched, and Jennifer Donnelly’s Revolution.)
 The most important skill for time travelers, I realized, was to pass for normal among time-foreigners, and to avoid panic when disaster looms.

 Before I knew it Beyond Australia was a book, and had actually grown too long for the Young Adult market.
-But its main problem, agents told me, was some unacceptable behavior by teens—visiting a saloon, falling for a somewhat older man, and especially the main male character’s signature habit of smoking cigars.
+But its main problem, agents told me, was some unacceptable behavior by teens—drinking in a saloon, falling for a somewhat older man, and especially the main male character’s signature habit of smoking cigars.
 However, by this time I could almost hear their voices, and I decided that my characters were who they were.
 I would join the trend toward self-publishing.
-As for the length, I learned the painful art of “killing your darlings” from an excellent editor at Reedsy, Antonia Reed, and produced a better book.
-Maybe I’ll put some of the out-takes in a later post.

 The 1870s are the era I most like to visit, because they were the last period before modern times.
 What makes life modern is our rapid contact with…